4 Easy & Affordable TikTok Routines That'll Transform Your Skin

 Skin type: dry🙃 @skincarebyhyram please react to thisss🙊 Night time routine #fyp #foryou #skincare #skincarebyhyram #skincareroutine #hyramskincare♬ Take You Dancing - Jason Derulo

 TikToker Mahbuba shared the nighttime skincare routine they swear by for dry skin and it includes lots of affordable favourites.
 It can be tweaked for the morning, too.
-A great cleanser is CeraVe Hydrating Cleanser, $17.99, followed by The Ordinary's Hyaluronic Acid 2% + B5, $6.80, applied when skin is wet to maximize hydration.
+A great cleanser is CeraVe Hydrating Cleanser, £9.50, followed by The Ordinary's Hyaluronic Acid 2% + B5, £5.75, applied when skin is wet to maximise hydration.

-If you want to add an exfoliating step into your routine, lactic acid is one of the most gentle acid exfoliators and Mahbuba recommends The Ordinary's Lactic Acid 5% + HA, $6.50.
-Follow with CeraVe Moisturizing Lotion, $17.99 which is packed with skin-repairing ceramides, known to soften and moisturize dry skin.
+If you want to add an exfoliating step into your routine, lactic acid is one of the most gentle acid exfoliators and Mahbuba recommends The Ordinary's Lactic Acid 5% + HA, £5.50.
+Follow with CeraVe Moisturising Lotion, £15, which is packed with skin-repairing ceramides, known to soften and moisturise dry skin.

-If you want to adjust this routine for the morning, simply remove the lactic acid step and follow your moisturizer with a high factor sunscreen, such as Vichy Idéal Soleil Anti-Ageing Sun Lotion, $27.95.
+If you want to adjust this routine for the morning, simply remove the lactic acid step and follow your moisturiser with a high factor sunscreen, such as Vichy Idéal Soleil Anti-Ageing Sun Lotion, £16.50.

 Advertisement